January 12, 2023

-James was the founding member of the Environment Committee and current Chair.
+James is the founding member of the Environment Committee and current Chair.
 James had a distinguished career as an educator for 32 years.
 He has a Masters of Education from MSVU, an Education Degree from Acadia, and a Bachelor Degree in Arts from Trent University.
 James is a founding member of the Friends of BMBCLS and a long-time supporter of EAC.
 James is a proud father and outdoor enthusiast.
+James’ early love of nature was developed over his formative years on canoe/camping trips exploring the Magnetawan, French, Lady Evelyn, and Miramichi Rivers.
 He is concerned for the marginal groups that will suffer the most during our climate crisis.
 He hopes a cultural paradigm shift will occur that views clean air and water as basic human rights for all.

 Carol has carried an active concern for the harm humans are doing to the natural world since she heard the original Club of Rome folks present ‘The Limits to Growth’ (Montreal 1974).
 She has recycled –and supported many environmental causes– since then, though she’s not yet a vegetarian!
 Starting working life as a computer programmer, her later training was in real estate appraisal and then experience in community development with the City of Halifax.
 Since 1983, she’s lived in West Hants, working on permaculture and improving the natural habitat on her small acreage.
-She networks with many organizations, locally CAPE (Citizens Acting to Protect the Environment), Don’t Spray Nova Scotia, KAIROS (Canadian churches working for ecological justice and human rights), and has long supported the
+She networks with many organizations, locally CAPE (Citizens Acting to Protect the Environment), Don’t Spray Nova Scotia, and KAIROS (Canadian churches working for ecological justice and human rights)

 Charles served as an Anglican parish priest for 35 years, ministering to congregations in Ontario and Nova Scotia.
 Since retiring in 2020 he has become increasingly aware of the sixth mass extinction and of impending economic and societal collapse.
 At the same time, he rejoices in the deconstruction of old cultural norms that have become toxic and is excited about the transformation of human consciousness.